Faculty and students working in lab

 • Complete all prerequisite courses

-• Receive no grade in a science or math course below B- and no grade below a C+ in non-science prerequisites
+• Receive no grade in a prerequisite science or math course below B- and no grade below a C+ in non-science prerequisites

 • Only one math or science course can be retaken one time to achieve the required grade